saahen-sriyan-mishra/Camouflage-Shield/README.md

 - Avoid high-resolution or very complex images (limited to 1MB).
 - The application may face challenges with large volumes of data generated while image processing.
+- Dynamic updation limitation (need to re-start application to login, image encrypted code is visible only after re start)

 ## Security Considerations